 Contact the Law Offices of Theodore H. Enfield, P.A.

 At the Law Offices of Theodore H. Enfield, P.A., we work diligently to see that you receive all the compensation to which you are legally entitled.
-We have offices in Boca Raton and Aventura, FL, and serve those in Miami, Fort Lauderdale, Boca Raton, West Palm Beach, Miami-Dade County, Broward County, and Palm Beach County, Florida.
-Contact us as soon as possible after your injury at (305) 933-9592 for a free consultation.
+We have offices in Hollywood and Boca Raton FL, and serve those in the Hollywood, Miami, Fort Lauderdale, Boca Raton, West Palm Beach, Miami-Dade County, Broward County, and Palm Beach County, Florida areas.
+Contact our Hollywood Workers Compensation Lawyers us as soon as possible for a free consultation.